Randgalt/expressive-java/README.md

 Two Java attempts are shown.
 One in Java 15 taking advantage of records and pattern matching for instanceof.
 The other in Java 8.

+## Java 17 Attempt

+Java records are now part of the language.
+My [RecordBuilder library](https://github.com/Randgalt/record-builder) is still used for some builder sugar.
+Huge kudos to [Gavin Ray](https://github.com/GavinRay97) for contributing the Java 17 version using Sealed Classes as well as Pattern Matching for Switch.
+This is getting very, very close to the Scala version now.
+Once deconstruction is added we'll have a nearly exact version.

+Java 17's enhanced pattern matching for switch is missing reification and deconstruction.
+So, for now, a hacked `PairNumNum` is used to simulate switching and matching `Pair<Num, Num>`.

+See the Java 15 attempt for what will be permanent issues with lack of a `Pair` and type aliasing.

 ## Java 15 Attempt

 [Java 15’s Records](https://openjdk.java.net/jeps/359) are an interim feature towards full pattern matching and